catmorbid/cybergod-mkdocs/docs/character-creation/persona.md

 Aptitudes are rated with a level from 0 to 3 and Skills are measured with a level from 0 to 4.
 Each Level in a Skill and relevant Aptitude adds one Die when making a **Skill Test**.

-> [!info]
+!!! info
-> Available Aptitude Points and Skill Points depend on your level of experience.
+	Available Aptitude Points and Skill Points depend on your level of experience.
 You can allocate them freely on a 1:1 basis.

 ### Combat